Skip to main content

 Ease of use.
 Some seniors can use new technology effortlessly, while others may have some trouble understanding how to use the device.
 Make sure the medical alert device is easy to use and has simple access to request assistance.

 Fall detection technology.
-A fall-detection pendant can do everything a regular help button pendant can, but it also has built-in sensors that alert the monitoring station if a fall is detected.
+A fall-detection device can do everything a regular help button pendant can, but it also has built-in sensors that alert the monitoring station if a fall is detected.
 This is an important feature in the event the fall causes unconsciousness or the inability to reach or use the device.
-A recent advance in medical alert systems has been the introduction of fall buttons or fall detection devices.
-Fall buttons automatically detect falls and activate an emergency call (available for an additional monthly fee).
+These devices automatically detect falls and activate an emergency call (typically available for an additional monthly fee).

 Water resistance.
 Not all medical alert systems are waterproof.
 It is important to invest in a system that is waterproof and can accompany individuals on the go, as well as at home while bathing or taking a shower.
 Some emergency call buttons are water-resistant, while others are not waterproof whatsoever.